ethereum-optimism/specs/specs/protocol/holocene/derivation.md

 It is this latter case that inspired the Steady Block Derivation rule.
-It guarantees that the secondary effects of an invalid Interop dependency are contained to a single block only, which avoids a cascade of cross-L2 Interop reorgs.
+It guarantees that the secondary effects of an invalid Interop dependency are contained to a single block only, which avoids a cascade of cross-L2 Interop reorgs that revisit L2 chains more than once.

 ## Batcher Hardening